Logo of the The Poor Swiss

 • Peace

-To make sure their investment products are following these goals accurately, Radicant has developed its own products.
-These funds are managed by Radicant and issued by other banks, such as the Zurcher Kantonal Bank (ZKB).
+To make sure their investment products are following these goals accurately, radicant has developed its own products.
+These funds are managed by radicant and issued by other banks, such as the Zurcher Kantonal Bank (ZKB).
 Currently, they have eight investment products, covering up to 3 SDGs for each fund.
 Here are a few examples again:

 • Societal Progress